Why Study Medicine or Veterinary in English at Trakia University – Stara Zagora?

 - Medicine is an entirely English-taught programme which lasts for 6 years.

-- The first 2 years focus on pre-clinical study and theory.
+- During the first 2 years students focus on pre-clinical study and theory, before moving on to clinical study between years 3-5.

-- On successful completion of all requirements, students receive the professional qualification of physician or Doctor of Medicine (MD) and are awarded a master’s degree.
+- Upon successful completion of all requirements, students receive the professional qualification of physician or Doctor of Medicine (MD) and are awarded a master’s degree.

 - The qualifications are recognised worldwide and graduates can choose to continue their specialisation in Bulgaria or continue their practice in countries all over the world.

-- The course runs for 5 and half years culminating with an internship in affiliated hospitals and clinics.
+- Taught entirely in English, this 5 and half year programme culminates with an internship in affiliated hospitals and clinics.

 - Upon graduation, students are awarded a master’s degree and the qualification of veterinarian.